 Innovative Eyewear, Inc. 2022 Year-end Review

-/EIN News/ -- Miami, Fla, Dec.
-27, 2022 (GLOBE NEWSWIRE) -- Innovative Eyewear, Inc. (“Innovative Eyewear” or the “Company”) (NASDAQ: LUCY; LUCYW), the developer and retailer of cutting-edge smart eyewear and operator of the Lucyd® and Nautica® brands for smartglasses, is pleased to disclose a summary of a strong year of innovations in R&D, new business partnerships, and significant team expansion.
+Miami, Fla, Dec.
+27, 2022 (GLOBE NEWSWIRE) -- Innovative Eyewear, Inc. ("Innovative Eyewear" or the "Company") LUCY LUCYW))), the developer and retailer of cutting-edge smart eyewear and operator of the Lucyd® and Nautica® brands for smartglasses, is pleased to disclose a summary of a strong year of innovations in R&D, new business partnerships, and significant team expansion.
 The Company believes these developments have furthered its goal of building the global standard in smart eyewear.

 To view a video of CEO Harrison Gross explaining these developments, please click here.